 In general, we used insurance industry assumptions and our actuarial judgment, tailored where appropriate for HealthTrust, to determine the impact and the probability of occurrence for most of the events described below.
 The target amount for the required capital adequacy reserve covers all coverages for which HealthTrust bears the risk and was developed assuming that the variability between actual and expected for all coverages is the same as it is for medical coverage.
-Medical coverage represents approximately 93% of total claim dollars.
+Medical coverage represents approximately 94% of total claim dollars.

 Our analysis starts with a baseline, deterministic projection which represents our best estimate of premium, claims, and expenses projected annually for five years.
 Once we have set the baseline scenario, we develop a list of possible events that could change the financial position of HealthTrust relative to the best estimate values.
 We then use actuarial professional judgement and actual experience to choose which events are most appropriate to model.
 We define each event by determining its impact on key financial metrics, such as loss ratio, claim reserves, lapse rate, or new business rate.
+We discuss the possible events with HealthTrust and review our assumptions annually.
 The stochastic model then combines the baseline projection with the possibility of these events occurring at various magnitudes using Monte Carlo simulations.